Atlas-OS/docs/docs/troubleshooting/scripts.md

 ### Safe Mode with Networking

 Safe Mode with Networking functions similarly to safe mode without networking.
-B safe Mode with Networking adds the network drivers and services you need to connect to the internet.
+But safe Mode with networking adds the network drivers and services you need to connect to the internet.

 ## :material-cog-outline: Services